trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 tsr
 Your function should return 3, since we would need to remove all the columns to order it.

 ### Jul , 2019 \[Medium\]
 ---
-> **Question:** Implement division of two positive integers without using the division, multiplication, or modulus operators.
-Return the quotient as an integer, ignoring the remainder.

-### Jul , 2019 \[Medium\]
----
 > **Question:** Assume you have access to a function toss_biased() which returns 0 or 1 with a probability that's not 50-50 (but also not 0-100 or 100-0).
 You do not know the bias of the coin.